resace3/Image-Processing-and-Analysis-on-the-PRP/README.md

 Chekc

 # 3. Kuberentes Test and Commands

+**Before running anything I highly recommend you read https://pacificresearchplatform.org/userdocs/running/jobs/.
+In the link, they show how to run Kubernetes Jobs on the PRP, but before you run Kuberenetes Jobs on the PRP, it is best to learn to run Kubernetes Pods.**

 Once you have followed the above steps, you should be able to run the hello_world.yaml file with **kubectl apply -f hello_world.yaml**